larsiusprime/landisabigdeal.com/public/_research.md

 <br>
 <h2>The "Land Is a Big Deal" Computer-Assisted Mass Apprasial Project</h2>
 <p>
 We are building an open data computer-assisted mass appraisal model.
 This is a way to estimate the values of a lot of properties at once.
-We will publish all of our methods and rely as much as possible on public data sources.
+We will publish all of our results, methods, and data and we will rely as much as possible on public data sources as inputs.
 </p>
 <p>
 Improving assessments are an important lever for moving towards Land Value Tax policy for a variety of reasons: you need the data in order to levy an LVT, but you also need good data for advocacy.
-You can't build a winning political coalition without talking about who pays more and who pays less, and you need to come armed with data to show that a revenue neutral property tax shift to land will leave most voters better off.
-But there's another important reason that fixing assessments are so important: <i>updating land value assessments can be equivalent to levying a partial LVT, without changing any laws!</i>
+You can't build a winning political coalition without talking about who pays more and who pays less after a tax shift.
+You must come armed with data to show that a revenue neutral property tax shift to land will leave most voters better off.
+So even apart from actually assessing the tax, you need the data just to <i>advocate</i> for it.
+But there's another important reason that improving assessments are so crucial: <i>updating land value assessments can be equivalent to levying a partial LVT, without changing any laws!</i>
 </p>
 <h3>Aren't we doing this already?</h3>
 <p>